nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 It is up to you whether or not you wish to use older gestures dictionary and script docstring or the newer script decorator to define script information.
 For new add-ons, script decorator is preferred for easily defining script information on the spot.

-We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
+We did not include programming or Python-related FAQ's, as there are sites which answer questions about Python such as coding style.
 Consult these documents if you have issues with Python code.

 Now that we have covered basic add-on components, let's learn about how to package what you know in your add-on modules themselves: global plugins, app modules, drivers, and enhancers.